ohai/rubysdl/README.md

 # USE Ruby/SDL

-Write "require 'sdl'" in your Ruby script.
+Write `require 'sdl'` in your Ruby script.
 If your system is OS X, you must use rsdl command as an interpreter instead of ruby command.